 To unravel the mysteries leftover by the Dragon’s Eye, the twins and the princess must work together against all odds, even in the wake of more disasters and betrayal.
 Either the Nightmare will break them, and Seiryuu will fall—or the Nightmare will remake them into something stronger.

-Masa, Hide, and Aihi’s journey continues in The Dragon’s Eye, the second of four novellas prefacing the Wyvern Wars series: an epic fantasy adventure inspired by selections of Japanese mythology and folklore.
+Masa, Hide, and Aihi’s journey continues in A Dragon’s Sight, the third of four novellas prefacing the Wyvern Wars series: an epic fantasy adventure inspired by selections of Japanese mythology and folklore.

 If any game in existence was meant to shed blood, that game would be Go.